SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    can load and access them in memory, which means the # of block transfer will be `n_block(outer) + n_block(inner)`.
 This is the best case.

-   If there is ONLY one block for each relation, then everytime we access a page, we have to load it from disk, leading one block transfer, then the # of block accesses will be the # of block transfer, `n_tuple(outer) * n_block(inner) + n_block(outer)`.
-This is the worst case.
+   If there is ONLY one block for each relation, then every time we access a page, we have to load it from disk and evict the previous one, leading one block transfer, then the # of block accesses will be the # of block transfer, i.e., `n_tuple(outer) * n_block(inner) + n_block(outer)`, this is the worst case.

    You may find that the inner relation will be accessed multiple times, it will be benefical if we make the smaller relation the inner one.
 And if the inner